avored/documentation/admin-attribute.md

 # How to Manage Product Attribute

+As in AvoRed Product Attribute is a spefic attribute of an Product which can be customized or user can tell Store Owner that i want specific that attributes into an Product.
+For example if store owner selling a T-shirt for then he can give a User which Color or t-shirt you want to buy and for that store owner can create an attribute of a product called color into admin and assign it to a product.

-#### Create an attribute
+#### Create a product attribute

-To create an attribute Login to Admin area of Avored.
+To create a product attribute Login to Admin area of Avored.

 Shop=>Attribute=>Create Attribute